Originally published October 26, 2022, Refreshed July 29, 2024

 Should I Buy an E-Bike or an E-Scooter?

-So, which is better—an e-scooter or an e bike?
-That really depends on your needs and preferences.
+So, which is better—an e-scooter or an e-bike?
+It depends on your needs and preferences.
 If you’re looking for something cheap and cheerful that you can easily zip around town with, go for an e-scooter.
-If you need something with more power that can take you further distances, go for an ebike.
+If you need something with more power that can take you further distances, go for an e-bike.
 Either way, you’ll be taking a step towards living a more sustainable lifestyle!

-If you’re looking to purchase an electric bike, we carry many styles online and in the shop.
-You can also rent an e-bike with us for shorter term use.
-Stop by Cycle City to have our friendly team assist you in finding the perfect e-bike for you!
+If you’re looking to purchase an electric bike, we carry many styles from top brands.
+You can even try one out first by renting an E-bike!
+Stop by Cycle City to have our friendly team assist you in finding the perfect e-bike for you.